kbravh/tweet-to-markdown/README.md

 ## Setup

+To use this tool, you have two options:

+- Sign up for a free API key from https://ttm.kbravh.dev (new in v2.0.0)
-To use this tool, you must sign up for a bearer token through the Twitter Developer dashboard.
-Twitter is ending free access to their API on Feb.
-13th, 2023.
-Basic access is listed at $100 per month.
+- Sign up for a bearer token through the Twitter Developer dashboard

+Getting a free API key from https://ttm.kbravh.dev is the easiest method of using this plugin, as you won't have to go through Twitter's developer application process.
+Their application is tedious, and they don't always approve requests.
+However, you are more than welcome to follow the guide below to retrieve your own bearer token from Twitter.
+This will give you the most control, freedom, and security over your usage.

+### Free TTM API key

+You can sign up for a free API key at https://ttm.kbravh.dev by signing in with either your GitHub or Twitter account and heading to your account page.
+Once you sign in and retrieve your API key from your account page, either store it in the environment variable `TTM_API_KEY` or pass it to the command line tool with the `-b` (`--bearer`) flag with each call.

 ### Twitter Developer bearer token

 To get a bearer token from Twitter, you'll need to set up an application on the [Twitter developer dashboard](https://developer.twitter.com/en/portal/dashboard).
 For a guide on doing so, see [Getting a bearer token](https://github.com/kbravh/obsidian-tweet-to-markdown/blob/main/BearerTokenGuide.md).
 Once you have the bearer token, either store it in the environment variable `TWITTER_BEARER_TOKEN` or pass it to the command line tool with the `-b` (`--bearer`) flag with each call.

 ## Usage